 Some lawn care suppliers and retailers are taking advantage of the demand for organic weed management to push ineffective products.

-Corn gluten meal application, developed by Dr. Nick Christians of Iowa State University, works by making it hard for weed seeds to put down roots.
+Corn gluten meal application, developed by Dr. Nick Christians of Iowa State University, works by making it hard for weed seeds to put down roots, and for the most part it gets positive reviews.
 The weather can have an effect on how well it works, but when applied carefully it will reduce the number of weeds that appear at the start of the season.
 What worries us is that some people are selling other products and calling them corn gluten meal, or are making promises for the products that just can’t be fulfilled.

 Someone may tell you that corn gluten feed or distiller’s grain are the same thing as corn gluten meal.
 They are not, and they will not work.
 Even if they are putting down the real thing, you may only be getting a token amount – not nearly enough for it to do its job.